axibase/atsd/administration/logging.md

 ### File Name

-To change the name of the current and archived files, change the `file` and `fileNamePattern` attributes.
+To change the name of the current and archived files, change the `file` and `fileNamePattern` tags.

 ```xml
   <file>../logs/command.log</file>